lukas-peterson/dog-ratings-wrangling-project/README.md

 The data for this project comes from three locations each using a different method of gathering:

-    A CSV flat file on-hand titled: twitter-archive-enhanced.csv.
+- A CSV flat file on-hand titled: twitter-archive-enhanced.csv.
 Use the Pandas method to_csv() to import this file into a dataframe.
-    Image predictions from a neural network predictive model based on the images in each tweet.
+- Image predictions from a neural network predictive model based on the images in each tweet.
 Download this file from a hosted Udacity server using the requests package.
-    Each tweets metrics: favorite count and retweet count obtained from the Twitter API.
+- Each tweets metrics: favorite count and retweet count obtained from the Twitter API.
 Obtain these metrics and store them as a dataframe using the tweepy package.

+All data files have been included in this project

 ## Assess: